 The Couple Exchanges Floral Garlands During the Jai Mala

 "A jai mala is a flower garland that is exchanged between the bride and groom," explains Patel.
 "To us Hindus, the jai mala symbolizes the partners welcoming each other into their families and takes place after the Ganesha.
 Without it, we do not consider a marriage to be complete."
 In the U.S. or other fusion weddings, the ring ceremony usually follows.

 The Groom Adorns the Bride With a Necklace Called the Mangala Sutra

 The groom places a necklace of black and gold beads on the bride.
 Traditionally, Lakshmi, the Hindu goddess of wealth, fortune, and prosperity, is invoked in the mangala sutra and the bride is said to receive blessings throughout her marriage.

 The Bride and Groom's Garments Are Tied Together as They Circle a Fire

 The saptapadi is an important ritual in North Indian Hindu weddings.
-During the saptapadi, the bride and groom have their garments tied together.
+During the saptapadi, the bride and groom have their garments tied together—typically the bride's veil and the groom's sash.
 In South India, the couple walks seven steps together to signify their friendship.
 In North Indian tradition, they make seven circles around a ceremonial fire, each round signifying a specific blessing they request of the gods.
-The main significance of saptapadi is establishing friendship, which is the basis of a Hindu marriage.
+The main significance of the saptapadi is establishing friendship, which is the basis of a Hindu marriage.